canonical/sqlair/docs/howto/output-expressions.md

 ```

 ## Get all the columns in a struct
 The syntax `&Struct.*` fetches and sets all the tagged fields of `Struct`.
-SQLair will expand the type into all of the tagged column names and insert the results into the struct when it gets the results.
+SQLair will expand the type into all the tagged column names and insert the results into the struct when it gets the results.

 Example:
 ```